Laptop Running AirDroid App

 • The ability to view full message history from any computer.

 Unfortunately, the odds are low that Apple will enable web compatibility anytime soon.
-Too much of their business strategy relies on the exclusive interoperability and synergy between its various hardware product lines (Mac computers, iPhones, iPads).
+Too much of its business strategy relies on the exclusive interoperability and synergy between its various hardware product lines (Mac computers, iPhones, iPads).

 The only glimmer of hope is that in 2021 Apple enhanced its FaceTime video conferencing system to allow anyone to join a group chat via a web browser.
 Previously, joining a FaceTime call required an Apple device.